-Jaak represents large companies in litigation and international arbitration.
+Jaak is a dual-qualified lawyer (New York and England & Wales) and represents large companies in litigation and international arbitration.
 Most of his clients are in the technology, energy, and infrastructure sectors.
 Jaak has a wide range of experience in key aspects of dispute resolution, including discovery, oral advocacy, trial proceedings, and enforcement of arbitral awards.
 As a former professional tennis player, he is a competitive and passionate advocate for his clients’ needs.